Suriya: Experimental roles and success (2003–2007)

-2008–2013: Continued commercial success and stardom
+Continued commercial success and stardom (2008–2013)

-His next release was another collaboration with Gautham Vasudev Menon after the success of Kaakha Kaakha.
-Suriya began work on Menon's biopic Vaaranam Aayiram in November 2007.
+Gautham Vasudev Menon's drama Vaaranam Aayiram was Suriya's only release of 2008 and was his second film with Menon post Kaakha Kaakha.
 Playing dual roles for the third time in his career, Suriya appeared as father and son, with both characters demanding scenes shot throughout their lives ranging from scenes as a 16-year-old to scenes as a 65-year-old.
 During the production of the film, Suriya described the project as "unique" and "straight from the heart", describing the physical hardships he endured during the making.
-He lost weight and prepared a six pack for the film through an eight-month fitness regime without steroids, with the move being a trend-setter for other leading actors from South India.
-The film, which also featured Simran, Sameera Reddy and Divya Spandana in prominent roles, became commercially successful at the box office upon release and received positive reviews from film critics, with Suriya's performance being lauded.
-A critic from Rediff labelled the film as his "magnum opus", citing that he is "perfect" and that the film for him is a "justified triumph".
-Similarly, critics cited Suriya's performance as "outstanding" and claimed that the film "works because of his performance", whilst other reviewers claimed the film was an "out and out Suriya show".
-His portrayals also fetched him several notable awards, including his second Filmfare Award for Best Actor – Tamil, a Tamil Nadu State Film Award Special Prize and the Vijay Award for Best Actor for 2008.
-The film also went on to receive a National Film Award for Best Feature Film in Tamil for 2008.
+He lost weight and prepared a six pack for the film through an eight-month fitness regime without steroids.
+The film featured him opposite Simran, Sameera Reddy and Divya Spandana and became commercially successful at the box office upon release.
+Pavithra Srinivasan labelled the film as his "magnum opus", citing that he is "perfect" and that the film for him is a "justified triumph".
+Similarly, critics cited his performance as "outstanding" and claimed that the film "works because of his performance", whilst other reviewers claimed the film was an "out and out Suriya show".
+His performance earned him his second Filmfare Award for Best Actor – Tamil, a Tamil Nadu State Film Award Special Prize and the Vijay Award for Best Actor.